patrykostrowski95/MyBlog/README.md

 # MyBlog
-This is my example of a blog app !
+This is my example of a blog app, created in Django by me.